zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/ci_pipelines_for_github/_index.md

 ![Architecture](images/GithubGitlabWorkflow.png)

 Github will communicate with Gitlab via our GithubApp.
-Gitlab will then trigger sidekiq jobs to create runners which will pull from Github directly.
+When runners poll GitLab's api, GitLab will serialize the jobs including the GitHub repo location for the runner to fetch the code from.
 Gitlab will then use Github's API to update the commit with the pipeline status.

 Unfortunately there's nuances to this diagram regarding user management and access tokens that we'll explore below.